averyhiebert/groundstation/documentation/overview.md

 [direwolf](https://github.com/wb2osz/direwolf), which decodes the APRS packets into a string containing latitude and longitude (in "degrees, decimal minutes" format), as well as altitude.
-The exact format and content of the data received from the BigRedBee depends on how the board is configured.
+The exact format and content of the data received from the BeeLine depends on how the board is configured.
 More information about this may be added to this documentation in the future.

 ## 4. Server